nadirhamid/apache-whitelist-modwl-c/README.md

 Apache White List Module
 ===================================================

-A module to reverse DNS then forward DNS.
+This module will perform reverse and forward lookups on an incoming ip.
+Afterwards perform the required action based on the config.

 Useful for preventing
 unwanted user agents from accessing your website.
 Exact procedure to acheive